 by Guest Blogger .
-March 24th, 2014
+March 24th, 2020

-However, branding is a complex subject and many small business owners that attempt to create a brand for their business make mistakes.
+However, branding is a complex subject, and many small business owners that attempt to create a brand for their business make mistakes.

-Here’s a few things you should avoid when you’re branding your small business:
+Here are a few things you should avoid when you’re branding your small business:

 By carving your own unique identity, you have the opportunity to tap into this customer base and create a brand that will perform better in the long run.

 It’s important to remember that all the big brands we know today were also small businesses at one time or anothcolossalThey grew to be sa straightforward household names down to one simple attribute: they dared to be different.

 Just because other small businesses in your industry or local area aren’t actively investing in branding doesn’t mean you have to be the same.
 It will be successful if you think of a bold logo design or slogan that feels slightly different or risky.
 You have to believe in it.

 Consumers like businesses that dare to be different (look at Virgin or Apple, for example) and stand out from the crowd.
 It’s almost always better to be unique than to get lost in a crowded marketplace.